-A sauté of onion and garlic adds to the depth of flavor of this soup.
-Once chilled, the velvety-textured puree of corn and golden cherry tomatoes is embellished with with a topping of reserved corn and tomatoes, plus fresh herbs and optional jalapeño.
+A sauté of onion and garlic adds depth of flavor to this soup.
+Once chilled, the velvety-textured puree of corn and golden cherry tomatoes is embellished with with a topping of reserved corn and golden tomatoes, plus red tomatoes, your choice of a fresh herb, and optional jalapeño for a bit of a kick.

 Though this naturally plant-based golden gazpacho is an impressive first course for company meals, you need not wait until you have guests to make this easy soup, especially if you have a surplus of yellow tomatoes.